Hot water

 Good quality electric hot water heat pump systems are the lowest running cost solution for the ACT climate, using even less energy than a solar hot water system with a gas or electric booster.
 This also frees up roof space for solar panels to power your home.

-Do your research and choose a high-quality hot water pump suitable for the ACT's climate.
-The Clean Energy Regulator is a good place to start.
+It’s worth doing some research to choose a high-quality hot water pump suitable for the ACT's climate.

-Find out about possible hot water heat pump savings through:
+Find out about hot water heat pump savings through the:

 Solar tubes

-Evacuated tube systems provide excellent performance in overcast conditions and can be used in subzero temperatures.
+Evacuated solar tube systems provide excellent performance in overcast conditions and can be used in sub-zero temperatures.
 However, it’s worth considering a flat panel solar system to provide benefits to your household beyond your hot water system.

 Electric storage

 A standard hot water unit is the least efficient way to heat water.
-If your system is over 10 years old, it may be wise to look at a more efficient replacement.
+If your system is over 10 years old, it might be time to find a more energy efficient replacement.

 Gas

-While natural gas is used for instantaneous and gas storage hot water systems, it’s best to switch from gas to reduce carbon emissions.
+While natural gas is used for instantaneous and gas storage hot water systems, it’s best to switch from gas to electric to save money on your bills and reduce carbon emissions.
 Choose a more efficient electric option.

 Did you know?

-Upgrading your gas hot water system to an electric heat pump can help reduce your emissions by around 10 tonnes over the heat pump’s useful life while potentially saving about $150 per year.
+Upgrading your gas hot water system to an electric heat pump can help reduce your emissions by around 10 tonnes over the heat pump’s life while potentially saving about $150 per year.
+Discover how much money you can save if you transition to all-electric.

 Acknowledgement of Country